Post job

 Cincinnati, OH jobs

-Ready to jumpstart your career in the environmental industry?
-As a paid engineer, geologist, or environmental scientist intern, you will gain hands-on experience in the investigation and cleanup of environmentally impacted sites, environmental compliance, and regulatory permitting.
-You'll work alongside industry experts, gaining insight into the technical and regulatory aspects of environmental consulting while building skills that set you apart in your career.
-This is a part-time, non-benefited internship position with flexible hours to accommodate your academic schedule.
-We're looking for motivated students currently pursuing degrees in engineering, geology, environmental science, or related fields.
+Trihydro Corporation is seeking a motivated Engineer, Geologist, or Environmental Scientist Intern to join our Cincinnati office for Summer 2026.
+This paid, full-time internship offers hands-on experience supporting environmental compliance, regulatory permitting, and site investigation and remediation projects.
+Interns work alongside experienced consultants and gain exposure to both the technical and regulatory aspects of environmental consulting, building practical skills that support long-term career development in the industry.
+This is a full-time, non-benefited internship position intended for students currently pursuing degrees in engineering, geology, environmental science, or related fields.
 What You'll Do: Office Support: Manage and evaluate field and laboratory data.
-Perform quality assurance/quality control (QA/QC) reviews.
+Perform quality assurance/quality control (QA/QC) reviews of client deliverables.
 Participate in technical training sessions.
 Prepare deliverables for permitting packages and site investigation, monitoring, and remediation reports.
 Field Experience (as opportunities arise): Assist with groundwater and soil sampling events.
 Support subcontractor oversight and remedial system operations and maintenance.
 Shadow compliance inspections and assessments.
-Qualifications: Currently enrolled as a junior or senior in engineering, geology, environmental science, or related field.
+Qualifications: Currently enrolled in undergraduate studies for engineering, geology, environmental science, or a related field.
 Strong organizational, analytical, and communication skills.
-Ability to work independently and problem solve with guidance from supervisors.
+Ability to work independently and problem solve while seeking guidance and feedback when needed.
 Interest in pursuing a career in the environmental consulting industry.
 What We Offer: Industry-leading 401(k) retirement plan, including a 6% discretionary match Opportunities for professional development and career growth A collaborative and inclusive work environment Mentoring and opportunities for professional advancement Best-in-class safety culture This position will remain open until a qualified candidate has been selected.
 Trihydro is an Equal Opportunity, Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, marital status, genetic information, disability, or because of a protected Veteran status.

 Learn more about Florida Department of Transportation jobs